The Taliban is retaking Afghanistan. Here’s how the Islamist group rebuilt and what it wants.

 What is the Taliban?

 The Taliban first rose to power in Afghanistan in the 1990s, formed by guerrilla fighters who drove out Soviet forces in the previous decade with support from the CIA and Pakistani intelligence services.
 Most of their members are Pashtuns, the largest ethnic group in the country.
-The name means students in Pashto.
+The name means “students” in Pashto.

 The founder, Mohammad Omar, a commander in the anti-Soviet resistance, launched the movement in 1994 to secure the southeastern city of Kandahar, which was plagued by crime and violence.
-The Taliban’s vision of justice helped them amass power.
+The Taliban’s vision of justice helped it amass power.
 “At the time people really wanted law and order, and there was none,” said Kamran Bokhari of the Newlines Institute, a foreign policy think tank.

-In the fall of 1996, the Taliban seized Kabul and declared the country an Islamic emirate.
+In fall 1996, the Taliban seized Kabul and declared Afghanistan an Islamic emirate.
 Taliban rule was brutal and repressive.
-Women had virtually no rights, were barred from education and forced to wear clothing that covered their entire body.
+Women had virtually no rights; they were barred from education and forced to wear clothing that completely covered them.
 Music and other forms of media were banned.

 The Taliban’s ideology was similar to that of its counterpart al-Qaeda, though its interests were limited to ruling Afghanistan.
 In exchange for help fighting groups aligned with the nation’s government, Taliban leaders harbored Osama bin Laden and other al-Qaeda members involved in the 9/11 terrorist attacks.
 A U.S.-led coalition ousted the regime later that year.

-In late July 2015, the Afghan government confirmed that Omar had died in April 2013 in Karachi, Pakistan.
+In late July 2015, the Afghan government confirmed Omar had died in April 2013 in Karachi, Pakistan.

+In some ways, the Taliban has evolved, adapting for instance to the Internet and social media era.
+Thomas Ruttig, co-director of the Afghanistan Analysts Network, argued earlier this year in a research paper that although the group has “softened their rhetoric on some issues” such as women’s rights, the changes are largely the product of political pressure rather than shifting beliefs.

+“Given their continued domineering behavior, intolerance of political dissent and oppression (especially toward girls and women) in the areas they control, there is legitimate concern that if political pressure diminished after an eventual peace agreement and a troop withdrawal, they might revert to pre-fall 2001 practices,” Ruttig wrote.

 How did the Taliban regain strength?

-After being ousted, the Taliban scattered.
+After being ousted, the Taliban’s members scattered.
 Some leaders found sanctuary in Pakistan, where they began to fortify themselves with help from the Pakistani security establishment.
 In Afghanistan, the presence of U.S. forces helped provide the Taliban with an anti-colonialist rallying cry for recruits.
 So did corruption in the Afghan government.

 “For two decades now, the Taliban movement has been slowly chipping away, village by village,” said Robert Crews, an expert on Afghanistan at Stanford University.
 “It’s a very sophisticated kind of ground game of grass-roots mobilization.”